trymnilsen/kingdomarchitect/README.md

 #### Typelistgen

-- **Task:** `typelistgen`
+- **Task:** `generate-loaders`
 - **Note:** typescript sources needs to be built before the task can run

 To support persisting and loading the state of components and jobs, we need a list of the constructors for all components and jobs.
-To update the generated list of these, or the path for their imports run the `typelistgen` npm task.
+To update the generated list of these, or the path for their imports run the `generate-loaders` npm task.

 ## ❓ FAQ